 Applying various topic modeling techniques (Top2Vec, LDA, SBERT, etc.) to extract nature-based solution (NbS) adaptation themes from text corpora.
+This information will help to understand how regional and global NbS can be leveraged to address and reduce the impact of climate change.

-By Bala Priya C, Nishrin Kachwala, Anju Mercian, Debaditya Shome, Farhad Sadeghlo, Hussein Jawad
+Authors: Bala Priya C, Nishrin Kachwala, Anju Mercian, Debaditya Shome, Farhad Sadeghlo, Hussein Jawad

 Although many organizations have investigated the effectiveness of nature-based solutions (NBS) to help people build thriving urban and rural landscapes, such solutions have not yet been analyzed to the full extent of their potential.
 With this in mind, World Resources Institute (WRI) partnered with Omdena to understand how regional and global NbS can be leveraged to address and reduce the impact of climate change.

 Our objective was to understand how three major coalitions, all of which embrace the key NBS forest and landscape restoration, use their websites to build networks.
-We used a systematic approach and to identify the climate adaptation measures that these platforms and their partners feature on their websites.
+We used a systematic approach to identify the climate adaptation measures that these platforms and their partners feature on their websites.

 The goal of the African Forest Landscape Restoration Initiative (AFR100) in Africa and Initiative20x20 in Latin America and the Caribbean is to restore and protect forests, farms, and other landscapes to support the wellbeing of local people.
 Cities4Forests partners with leading cities to connect and invest in inner (urban parks), nearby (watersheds), and faraway forests (like the Amazon).